 Peripheral neuropathy can lead to a loss of sensation in the feet.

 Four main types of neuropathy can impact on the nervous system, including:

-- Peripheral symmetric neuropathy: This affects the feet and hands and is the most common form of diabetic neuropathy.
-Assymetric involvement of multiple peripheral nerves can also occur
+- Peripheral symmetric neuropathy: This affects the feet and hands.
+It is the most common form of diabetic neuropathy.

 - Autonomic neuropathy: This occurs in the nerves that control involuntary functions of the body, such as digestion, urination, or heart rate.

-- Thoracic and lumbar root, or proximal, neuropathy: This damages nerves along a specific anatomic distribution, such as the chest wall or legs.
+- Thoracic and lumbar root, or proximal, neuropathy: This damages nerves along a specific distribution in the body, such as the chest wall or legs.

 - Mononeuropathies: These can affect any individual nerve.

 The symptoms of neuropathy depend on the type and the nerves involved.